-Turkey targets Kurds: The short, medium and long story
+Turkey targets Kurds: The 100, 300 and 700-word story

-Turkey targets Kurds in Afrin: The short, medium and long story
+Turkey targets Kurdish forces in Afrin: The short, medium and long story

-Turkey says it is getting ready to launch a massive assault on Kurdish forces inside Syria - potentially putting it in direct conflict with its Nato ally, the United States.
+Turkey says it has begun a massive assault on Kurdish forces on the other side of the border with Syria - potentially putting it in direct conflict with its Nato ally, the United States.

-This could be a significant new development in the Syrian civil war, which is now almost seven years old.
+This could become a significant new development in the Syrian civil war, which is now almost seven years old.
 We've boiled down why it matters.

-You can choose to read the short, medium story or long story below, either by themselves or one after the other.
+You can choose to read the short, medium or long story below, either by themselves or one after the other.

-Why is Turkey launching this assault?
+Why is Turkey mounting this assault?

 One main reason: Turkey considers the US-backed Kurdish militia that controls much of north-eastern Syria a terrorist group.

-Turkey says the militia is part of a Kurdish rebel group it has fought for decades, and wants to prevent it consolidating its hold on Syrian territory.
+Turkey says the militia is an extension of a Kurdish rebel group it has fought for decades, and wants to prevent it consolidating its hold on Syrian territory.

-The recent discovery of US plans to help the militia form a 30,000-strong "border security force" alarmed Ankara.
+Recent US plans to help the militia form a 30,000-strong "border security force" alarmed Ankara.

 Turkey's president said Washington was "creating a terror army" and vowed to "suffocate" it.

-He warned of imminent operations to clear Kurdish forces from two border areas - Afrin and Manbij.
+Turkey wants to clear Kurdish forces from Afrin - where operations began on 20 January - and Manbij.

 Turkey has vowed to crush a Syrian Kurdish militia called the People's Protection Units (YPG), which it considers a terrorist group.